liangliangsu/prediction-validation/README.md

 # The prediction validation challenge

 ## Run
+You can run the code with the following command:
+./run.sh

-Codes is involved in folder src.
+Code is involved in folder src.
 Code is written in Python3 langauge.
 No external library is imported, only sys and re library are imported.

 ## Testing
 This code is fully tested with different sliding window sizes.
 Check process is passed in run_tests.sh!